-It’s a chance to look at the areas of your business that have been neglected and are in need of attention.
-It’s also a chance to work out what you’re going to spend time on, and what you’re going to stop spending so much time on.
+As a business owner you should regularly take time to plan and look at the areas of your business that have been neglected and are in need of attention.
+Giving yourself this headspace is also a chance to work out what you’re going to spend time on, and what you’re going to stop spending so much time on.
 What are the pain points, but also, what have been the success stories?

 Strategy is for life, not just for Christmas

-Haines Watts research this year showed that either through lack of time, or lack of head space, UK business owners’ planning is falling short.
+Haines Watts research has shown that either through lack of time, or lack of head space, UK business owners’ planning is falling short.
 Almost half (47%) rely on nothing more than a financial forecast for the full extent of their business planning.
 The reality is that financial plans are not business plans, and they are far from enough to secure the safe growth of the business.

 Unfortunately, even those of us that set out to develop a detailed business plan often use lack of time as the reason not to.
 More than four fifths of business owners (84%) are only able to spend between 1-10% of their working week planning for the future.
 But to blame lack of time is sometimes too easy.
 To say there isn’t time is really just saying it’s lower down the priority list, or being put-off entirely.